-Nonfat dry milk: recommended concentration 1 - 5%
+Nonfat dry milk : recommended concentration 1 - 5%

-Start with 5% concentration at first and adjust as needed.
+Normatiary million recommended concentration 1 - 570 Start with 5% concenration at first and adjust as needed.
 Nonfat dry milk is the most commonly used blocking agent, but it interferes with the detection of phosphorylated proteins.

-BSA : 0.3 - 3% Gelatin : 2%

-Gelatin is not a suitable blocking reagent when using biotinylated secondary antibodies.
+BSA : 0.3 - 3% Gelatin : 2% Gelatin is not a suitable blocking reagent when using biotinylated secondary antibodies.